pivotal-cf/cf-rabbitmq-release/README.md

 Here's an example of upgrading the `rabbitmq-server` package to version `3.6.3`.
-Assuming you have downloaded the new `rabbitmq-server-generic-unix` and `rabbitmq_clusterer` packages to this repositories directory.
+Assuming you have downloaded the new `rabbitmq-server-generic-unix` and `rabbitmq_clusterer` packages to this repositories directory:

 ```sh
 bosh add blob rabbitmq-server-generic-unix-3.6.3.tar.xz rabbitmq-server